Assassin's Creed (novel series): Brotherhood (2010)

 Assassin's Creed: Brotherhood, the second novel in the series, was also written by Anton Gill and is based on the video game of the same name.
 It was published by Penguin Books on 25 November 2010 in the United Kingdom, and on 30 November in the United States.
-Like Renaissance, the novel changes some elements from Brotherhood, including an entirely new sequence of events set during the time skip from 1503 to 1507 in the game, but is overall a much more faithful adaptation.
+Like Assassin's Creed: Renaissance, the novel changes some elements from Brotherhood, including an entirely new sequence of events set during the time skip from 1503 to 1507 in the game, but is overall a much more faithful adaptation.

 The Secret Crusade (2011)

 Assassin's Creed: The Secret Crusade is the first novel in the series written by Andrew Holmes (using the same name pen name of Oliver Bowden), and depicts the story of Altaïr Ibn-LaʼAhad, as told by Niccolò Polo in his journal.
+While the book adapts the events of Assassin's Creed, Assassin's Creed: Bloodlines, and the Altaïr sequences from Assassin's Creed Revelations, it is primarily a standalone narrative that covers Altaïr's entire life, from his childhood to his death in 1257.
 It was published by Penguin Books on 23 June 2011 in the United Kingdom, and on 28 June in the United States.
-While the book adapts the events of Assassin's Creed, Assassin's Creed: Bloodlines, and the Altaïr sequences from Assassin's Creed: Revelations, it is primarily a standalone narrative that covers Altaïr's entire life, from his childhood to his death in 1257.
-The novel is written in an in-universe style, with Niccolò describing Altaïr's life from a third-person perspective, before later switching to a first-person perspective when he talks about his own life.
-The epilogue reveals the narrator to be Ezio Auditore, who recovers and reads through Niccolò's journal while on his way to Constantinople during the events of Revelations.